 Through this training IAHV hopes to contribute enriching and strengthening the peacebuilding field as a whole.

 IAHV’s Training Program Towards Integrated Peacebuilding is a bespoke program created to provide professional peacebuilders and peacebuilding organizations with the wellbeing, knowledge and skills to improve and integrate psychosocial skills and self-care into their peacebuilding work.

-Spread over 12-22 hours and 3-5 consecutive days, this training consists of 3 components:
+This training consists of 3 components:

 1. Resilience, Stress Management and Self-Care